chibaofang/Data-structure-and-algorithms/README.md

 # Data-structure-and-algorithms
-store source codes for OJ
+This repository store the source codes for baisic data strutures and algorithms.
+Most of them are written by myself, while some of them are excellent code (modified) from the internet.
+What is certain is that they are right.